Activate your membership to connect with a national network of charitable gift planning peers and gain access to valuable resources.

 Follow our blog for news and updates about what you need to know from Washington.
 Read more.

-Join CGP and ask your elected officials to co-sponsor the Universal Giving Pandemic Response Act Read more.
+Join CGP and ask your elected officials to support the charitable giving profession.
+Learn more.

 CGP has grown with and for the charitable gift planning industry.
 From think tank conversations, to a federation of local councils, to a professional organization, we've evolved to serve members nationwide.
 Together, we build a bold future of smarter giving and bigger impact.